Creating a fair and sustainable cocoa sector

 For many years now, Valrhona has been fostering and implementing numerous projects to make its cocoa supplies more sustainable and resilient :

-We visit and audit each of our suppliers at least once a year.
+2. We visit and audit each of our cocoa suppliers, at least once a year (when the geopolitical context allows it).

 Our level of commitment was confirmed when we were awarded the B Corp label for a second time.